acerbilab/pyvbmc/docsrc/source/quickstart.rst

 ***************

 The best way to get started with PyVBMC is via the tutorials and worked examples.
-In particular, start with :ref:`Example 1: Basic usage` and continue from there.
+In particular, start with :ref:`PyVBMC Example 1: Basic usage` and continue from there.

 If you are already familiar with approximate inference methods, you can find a summary usage below.